 18. Regent Cinema, Brisbane, Australia

 The theatre was originally built in 1938.
-The design was one which was used nationally.
-During the war the Regent cinema incurred a major fire which burnt the theatre to the ground.
+The design was used nationally.
+During the war, the Regent cinema incurred a major fire which burnt the theatre to the ground.
 However, these days it has been fully restored to its glory and shows wonderful movies.

 Transatlantyk Festival presents outstanding films and music from all around the world.
-As you see on the picture, people watched movies lying on the beds in private lounge spaces.
+As you see in the picture, people watched movies lying on the beds in private lounge spaces.

 20. Film On The Rocks, Red Rocks, Denver, Colorado

-This beautiful and expansive outdoor music venue is formed on the surrounding sandstone mountains, offering a truly one-of-a-kind experience.
+This beautiful and expansive outdoor music venue is formed on the surrounding sandstone mountains, offering a true one-of-a-kind experience.
 In 2015, over 57,000 people attended Film on the Rocks events.

 Read Also: 28 World’s Coolest Libraries